 (We understand that the Board is considering its oversight of accountability mechanisms more generally and is beginning consultation with the ICANN community about the establishment of a new Board Accountability Mechanisms Committee.
-Our proposal for a panel to oversight the Office of the Ombudsman would need to be considered in context of that initiative.)
+Our proposal for a panel to oversight the Ombuds function would need to be framed consistently with that initiative.)